MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-365-security-mde-redirection.md

 | Incident page in security center portal | Incident page in security.microsoft.com  | Incident page in security.microsoft.com  |

 ## When does this take effect?
 Once enabled, this update might take effect almost immediately for some accounts.
 But the redirection might take longer to propagate to every account in your organization.
-Accounts in active sessions while this setting is applied will not be ejected from their session and will only be routed to the new portal after ending their current session and signing back in again.
+Accounts in active sessions while this setting is applied will not be ejected from their session and will only be routed to the Microsoft 365 security center after ending their current session and signing back in again.

 ### Set up portal redirection
-To start routing accounts to the new security center portal at security.microsoft.com:
+To start routing accounts to the Microsoft 365 security center:
 1. Make sure you’re a global administrator or have security administrator permissions in Azure Active directory

 2. [Sign in](https://security.microsoft.com/) to the Microsoft 365 security center.